UK - Terms of Service

 What about foreign currency transactions?

-If you have set your funding card currency in the Curve app to a different currency - e.g. EUR - to the payment card you’ve used to make the payment - e.g. your GBP debit card - your payment card issuer may charge a fee for using currency conversion services.
+If, when making a transaction, you have set your payment card currency in the Curve app to a different currency than that of the payment card itself then your payment card issuer may charge a fee for using their currency conversion services.
+This might be in addition to any fees that Curve charges you.

 If we have to convert the currency of a payment made using your Curve card we’ll use an exchange rate which will be either the: